Juvenile Criminal Offenses Lawyer, Fort Worth Texas

 Has your child been charged with any kind of crime in the greater Tarrant County area?
 You should not delay in seeking legal representation so you can give yourself the best chance at securing the most favorable outcome.

-Townsend, Gebhardt & Eppes, PLLC represents minors who have been arrested for criminal offenses in Tarrant County in Fort Worth or Arlington, Texas.
+Gebhardt and Eppes, PLLC represents minors who have been arrested for criminal offenses in Tarrant County in Fort Worth or Arlington, Texas.
 We also represent clients in Cleburne in Johnson County, Weatherford in Parker County, and surrounding areas in North Central Texas.

 Our Fort Worth criminal defense attorneys will provide an honest and thorough evaluation of your child’s juvenile case as soon as you call (817) 502-3600 or submit an online form to take advantage of a free consultation.